abdallahadel5500/abdallahadel5500/README.md

 - 👋 Hi, I’m @abdallahadel
-- 👀 I’m interested in AI
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning Data Analysis
 - 💞️ I’m looking to collaborate on some project
-- 📫 How to reach me abdallahadel5500@gmail.com
+- 📫 How to reach me abdullahadelali1@gmail.com

 <!---
 abdallahadel5500/abdallahadel5500 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.